PHOTOS Interface in C++; Technical and Physics Documentation: Testing

 \section{Testing}

-One of the most important parts of the {\tt PHOTOS} project are its physics oriented tests.
+Some of the most important parts of the {\tt PHOTOS} project are its physics oriented tests.
 Several domains of physics tests should be mentioned.
-Users interested in precision simulations of Z or W decay will find the papers \cite{Nanava:2009vg,Golonka:2006tw,Golonka:2005pn} most interesting.
-There, careful comparison with the first order matrix element and confirmation of the agreement is concluded first.
-For $Z$ decays, comparisons with Monte Carlo program based on exclusive exponentiation with up to second order matrix element is possible and was performed on some benchmark distributions.
-Inclusion of a correcting weight was found to be numerically less important than absence of the second order matrix element in the YFS exponentiation scheme.
-In these comparisons the Monte Carlo programs from LEP times \cite{koralz4:1994,kkcpc:1999} were used.
+Users interested in precision simulations of $Z$ or $W$ decays will find the papers \cite{Nanava:2009vg,Golonka:2006tw,Golonka:2005pn} most interesting.
+There, careful comparison with the first order matrix element and confirmation of the agreement was shown.
+For $Z$ decays, comparisons with a Monte Carlo program based on exclusive exponentiation with up to the second order matrix element is possible and was performed on some benchmark distributions.
+Inclusion of a correcting weight for complete first order matrix elements was found to be numerically less important than the absence of the second order matrix element in the YFS exponentiation scheme used by the reference programs.
+In these comparisons the Monte Carlo programs from LEP \cite{koralz4:1994,kkcpc:1999} were used as the reference.
 In numerical tests {\tt MC-TESTER} \cite{Davidson:2008ma} was used.
-The advantage of the method is that C++ and {\tt FORTRAN} program results can be easily compared\footnote{We thank Andy Buckley for checking numerically that our conclusions on the first order exact YFS exponentiation results extend to the programs presently used at the LHC such as SHERPA and HERWIG++. }.
+The advantage of the method is that {\tt C++} and {\tt FORTRAN} program results can be easily compared\footnote{We thank Andy Buckley for checking numerically that our conclusions on the first order exact YFS exponentiation results extend to the programs presently used at the LHC such as SHERPA and HERWIG++. }.

 For inclusive calculations, FSR radiative corrections are at the one permille level.
-For semi-inclusive cross sections, such as the total rates of Z decay for events where the hardest photon energy (or two hardest photon energies) exceed 1 GeV in the Z rest frame, differences between results from {\tt PHOTOS} ({\tt PHOTOS} without the matrix element correcting weight) and YFS based generators of the first or second order were also at the 0.2 \% level.
+For semi-inclusive cross sections, such as the total rates of $Z$ decay for events where the hardest photon energy (or two hardest photon energies) exceed 1 GeV in the $Z$ rest frame, differences between results from {\tt PHOTOS}, with the matrix element correcting weight turned off, and and YFS based generators of the first or second order were also at the 0.2 \% level.
 On the other hand, if two hard photons were requested and invariant masses constructed from leptons and hard photons were monitored, the level of differences exceeded 30 \%.
-However, even in this region of phase space {\tt PHOTOS}, without the correcting weight, performs better\footnote{In the phase space region were only one hard photon is tagged this conclusion seems to depend on the variant of exponentiation in use, \cite{koralz4:1994} or \cite{kkcpc:1999}. } than programs based on exponentiation and the first order matrix element only.
+However, even in this region of phase space, {\tt PHOTOS}, without the correcting weight, performs better\footnote{In the phase space region where only one hard photon is tagged this conclusion seems to depend on the variant of exponentiation in use, \cite{koralz4:1994} or \cite{kkcpc:1999}. } than programs based on exponentiation and the first order matrix element only.